twardoch/svgn/docs/usage.md

 `svgn` is designed to be compiled to WebAssembly, allowing you to run SVG optimization directly in the browser or other WASM environments.
 This provides a significant performance boost compared to JavaScript-based optimizers in the browser.

-*(Details on WASM usage will be added as the WASM compilation target matures.)*
+Further details on WASM usage will be added as the compilation target matures.